 Prefer fruit rather than flowers in your drinks?
 Try:

-- Negroni (with Campari, gin, and Red Vermouth)
+- Negroni (with Campari, gin, and red vermouth, and orange slice)

 - Blood Orange Martini